altruios/re-socket-dux/README.md

-# rrsskk (alpha build - not yet auto installing or fancy yet)
+# RESS: React Express Socket Skeleton (alpha build - not yet auto installing or fancy yet)

 how to use: